 About the ILC

-The Innovation in Learning Center (ILC) and USAonline, both part of the University of South Alabama's Academic Affairs Department, are in essence the same organization with two discrete purposes.
+The Innovation in Learning Center (ILC) and USAonline, both part of the University of South Alabama's Academic Affairs Division, are in essence the same organization with two discrete purposes.

 Our goal is to improve the quality of learning at USA by promoting a culture of innovation in which faculty, staff, and students participate collaboratively in creative teaching and learning experiences.
 The ILC promotes innovation through coordinated professional development initiatives and integrated instructional technologies for the traditional classroom, blended courses, and fully online learning environments.
 Our overall vision is to serve as a hub for faculty members, scholars, and researchers from all over the world to brainstorm, promote educational research, and improve upon pedagogy and develop innovative learning opportunities.